 SHOW: Look at the cover and talk about the title of the book: The Day You Begin.
 Ask what this story might be about.
 What details in the picture are evidence of what you think?
 Point out that the girl is holding a book and ask why that might be important to the story.

 ASK: What is your first thought when someone is different than you?
 Are you curious?
 Why isn't it a good idea to say aloud the first thing that comes to mind when someone is very different?
-What is a better way to learn more?
+How might you learn more about that person?

 CONNECT: Have you ever been the new kid in a group?
 How did you feel?
 Do you remember how you got past being afraid and began to show your bravery?
 Share what happened.

 SHOW: Look at the last page.
 How are the kids feeling now?
 What did they learn about being the same and being different?

 CONNECT: What can you say kindly to learn more about someone who is different/new to you?
 How do you think your actions would make them feel?

 - Make a family or classroom “Compliment Jar.”
 Write a short positive statement about someone and put it in the jar.
 Do that every day and include everyone.
 When the jar has several notes, read a few of these each day.
 Differences are celebrated when we are able to recognize the good in each other.